 First things first: when it comes to “community”, we’re not referring to fee-based masterminds or group coaching programs.
 Those are effective, and have their place.
 What we’re talking about today is peer networks - the kind that comes without a price tag.
 Whether you’re just getting started or are a seasoned pro, there’s something to be gained from connecting with other coaches in a freely given exchange of ideas, information, and support.

-Expands your network
+Expands your scope

 Who do you talk shop with?
 Many coaches are solo practitioners, working from home or coaching as a side gig.
 When a tricky situation arises in your practice, it’s helpful to have people to discuss it with in order to get a fresh take.